 In December of 1998, Miss Armstrong retired.
 For her service to the community and because of the deep love and respect the people of Belton had for her, the Library was renamed the Lena Armstrong Public Library in December of 1998.
 Miss Armstrong died in January of 1999.

-Currently the Library has 24,000 items including 2,814 genealogy texts.
-The Library still maintains and adds to Lena Armstrong’s files on Belton and Bell County, as well as family histories.
+The Library still maintains and adds to Lena Armstrong’s files on Belton and Bell County.